 Kim Dower is West Hollywood’s second City Poet Laureate.
 Her tenure began in October 2016, and continues through October 2018.
 A West Hollywood resident for more than 30 years, she was born and raised in New York City and received a BFA in Creative Writing from Emerson College, where she has also taught.
 Her first collection of poetry, Air Kissing on Mars (Red Hen Press, 2010) was described by the Los Angeles Times as, “sensual and evocative . . . seamlessly combining humor and heartache.”
 The Pushcart-nominated Slice of Moon (Red Hen Press 2013), her second collection, was called, “unexpected and sublime,” by “O” magazine.
 Her third collection, Last Train to the Missing Planet (Red Hen Press, 2016) has been praised by Garrison Keillor, who’s featured her work multiple times on “The Writer’s Almanac.”
 Kim’s work has also appeared in Ted Kooser's “American Life in Poetry,” Barrow Street, Eclipse, Los Angeles Review, Ploughshares, and Rattle.
 She teaches workshops in the B.A.
 Program of Antioch University, Los Angeles.

 For more info on the West Hollywood City Poet Laureate program, managed through the City of West Hollywood’s WeHo Arts, please visit: http://bit.ly/wehocitypoet.
-For additional information on National Poetry Month in West Hollywood contact Mike Che, Arts Coordinator, at email@example.com.
+If you have questions about the City Poet program or National Poetry Month in West Hollywood contact the program manager, Mike Che, at email@example.com.